Technology

 Studies have shown that treatment is more effective if used for more than 18 hours a day.
 It is worn from first diagnosis until death and is used with the standard treatment protocol of radiotherapy and chemotherapy (temozolomide).

 The patient must learn to change and recharge depleted device batteries and to connect to an external power supply overnight.
 In addition, the transducer arrays need to be replaced once to twice a week and the scalp re-shaved in order to maintain optimal contact.
 Patients carry the device in an over-the-shoulder bag or backpack and receive continuous treatment without changing their daily routine.
-This is heavy – about 7kgs.
-Second generation systems weigh much less (1.3kgs)
+Second generation systems weigh (1.3kgs).

 Optune commonly causes skin irritation beneath the transducer arrays and in rare cases can lead to headaches, falls, fatigue, muscle twitching or skin ulcers.
 45% of patients had skin irritation (2% severe).